rhannink/M5Stack-HA-Alarm-panel/README.md

 The I2C RFID redaer is interfering in a very annoyoing way with the onboard amplifier/speaker, resulting in a hisshing/whining sound sound.
 This is a known problem with the M5stack platform.
 To overcome this, I connected the enable amplifier input with GPIO 5 and first enable the amplifier before beeping and disabling the amplifier directly again after the beep.
 Read http://community.m5stack.com/topic/367/mod-to-programmatically-disable-speaker-whine-hiss to get more information.

 ## ToDo
+* Make it more secure by using more advanced features from the RFID tokens then just the UID.
+* Read valid UID's and names from a textfile of the SPIFFS filesystem.
+* Add Mastercard and RFID learning mode to interactivally add and remove tokens.
+* Clean up the Code and make it more robust .
+* Add Availablilty topic (LWT and birth messages) so Host can see whenever panels are not online.

+*I am not a programmer in any way and I have very limited time free, so please feel free to improve or extend my code with additional features.*